darinz/DL/03_Learning_Process/05_learning_rate_strategies.md

 ## Introduction

+> **Intuition:** The learning rate is like the gas pedal in a car—press too hard and you might crash (diverge), too soft and you'll never reach your destination (slow learning).

 ### What is Learning Rate Scheduling?

 Learning rate scheduling involves adapting the learning rate $`\eta_t`$ during training based on the current step $`t`$ or epoch.
 The goal is to: